-On the left there is a menu of possible cleanups and optimizers.
+On the left, there is a menu of possible cleanups and optimizers.
 You can also click on every button to turn on all the possible settings for automatic cloud storage.

-How do you optimize Mac with Optimized Storage
+How do you optimize Mac with Optimized Storage?

-All of these options are ways to optimize Mac storage, each effective in it’s own fashion.
+All of these options are ways to optimize Mac storage, each effective in its own fashion.
 Here’s what they do:

-Store in iCloud.
+Store in iCloud

-What it means is that you can’t access them if you don’t have internet connection or you logged out of your iCloud account.
+What it means is that you can’t access them if you don’t have an internet connection or you logged out of your iCloud account.
 What it also means is that you still have all those files, they are not deleted and yet they don’t waste your disk space.

 Empty Trash Automatically does what it says, mainly.

 Reduce Clutter is a way to look through your docs to see the largest files on your Mac and possibly remove them.
 You can also sort these large files by date to see the oldest first.
-And quickly go through Downloads folder to pick out useless space-wasters over there.
+And quickly go through the Downloads folder to pick out useless space-wasters over there.